Mr94t3z/PADesa-V2/README.md

 source env/bin/activate
 ```

-Sixth, `run` the Flask application by using the following command:
+6. `Run` the Flask application by using the following command:

 ```bash
 flask run